hkarakose/gs-maven-android/README.src.md

 ## {!include#how-to-complete-this-guide}

-## {!include#android-dev-env}

 <a name="scratch"></a>
 Set up the project
 ------------------

 First, you will need to set up an Android project for Maven to build.
 To keep the focus on Maven, make the project as simple as possible for now.
+If this is your first time working with Android projects, refer to [Getting Started with Android](../gs-android/README.md) to help configure your development environment.

 {!include#create-directory-structure-org-hello}